uperl/Archive-Libarchive/README.md

     Size, file type and pathname are all required properties here.
 You can also use the [copy\_stat method](https://metacpan.org/pod/Archive::Libarchive::API#copy_stat) to copy all information from file to the archive entry, including file type.
-To get even more complete information, look at the [Archive::Libarchive::DiskRead](https://metacpan.org/pod/Archive::Libarchive::DiskRead) class, which provides an easy way to get more extensive file meta data―including ACLs and extended attributes on some systems―than using `stat`.
+To get even more complete information, look at the [Archive::Libarchive::DiskRead](https://metacpan.org/pod/Archive::Libarchive::DiskRead) class, which provides an easy way to get more extensive file metadata―including ACLs and extended attributes on some systems―than using `stat`.
 It also works on platforms such as Windows where `stat` either doesn't exist or is broken.